 Contact us for information about our competitive price structures for NHS hospitals.

 1. What does the course consist of?

 It is made up of three modules:

-This online module covers the physiology and midwifery aspects of birth.
+This online module covers the physiology aspects of birth.
 The Birthing Foundation part of the course is taught via a series of videos by Katharine Graves and two senior midwifes who are also experienced KG Hypnobirthing teachers.
 It is a refreshing and informative approach to birth.

-The importance of the Introduction to Hypnotherapy module is sometimes under-estimated.
-We feel that it is necessary for teachers to have a good understanding of and practice in hypnotherapy before they start to teach couples hypnobirthing.
-To have a brief explanation is quite different to having spent time actually experiencing and administering the techniques.
+The Hypnotherapy for Hypnobirthing module is important.
+We feel that it is necessary for you to have a good understanding of and practice in hypnotherapy before you start to teach couples hypnobirthing.
+To have a brief explanation is quite different to having spent time experiencing and administering the techniques.
 It is simple yet also profound.
 This is why each part of the course is taught by a specialist in that field.

 This is the core of the course.
-It goes through the hypnobirthing course you will teach to parents, giving you a programme to teach by, and notes on how to get started as a professional KG Hypnobirthing teacher.
+It goes through the hypnobirthing course you will teach to parents, giving you a logical programme to teach by, and notes on how to get started as a professional KGHypnobirthing teacher.
 This module is taught by a specialist hypnobirthing teacher who also has extensive knowledge of midwifery.
 There is both face-to-face and virtual Zoom course options.

 2. Do I need to do the full course?

 In order to be a fully accredited KGH teacher, you will need to do the three modules detailed above.
 However, if you are a midwife you receive exemption from the Birthing Foundation module.
 If you are trained in hypnotherapy you are exempt from the Hypnotherapy for Hypnobirthing module.